lachlansneff/small-task/README.md

 # small-task

+A refreshingly simple task executor for games in Rust, designed for bevy. :)

 This is a simple threadpool with minimal dependencies.
 The main usecase is a scoped fork-join, i.e. spawning tasks from a single thread and having that thread await the completion of those tasks.
 This is intended specifically for [`bevy`][bevy] as a lighter alternative to [`rayon`][rayon] for this specific usecase.
 There are also utilities for